Former Head Coach 25 Years 1973-97

 AT A GLANCE

-Owns the third-lowest career average in MSU history (76.49) ...
+Owns one of the top-10 lowest career averages in MSU history (76.49) ...
 One of nine Michigan State women's golf All-Americans ...
 A three-time All-Big Ten selection ...
 A two-time NGCA Scholar All-American ...
-Her senior season scoring average of 75.00 is fourth in the MSU record books ...
-Owns the lowest 18-hole Spartan score with a 68 ...
 One of five Spartans who have competed in the World Unviersity Games.

 2003-04 - SENIOR